The Three Musketeers: Live action

+La Femme Musketeer is a derivative 2004 television movie by the Hallmark Channel, focusing on the daughter of the renamed Jacques d’Artagnan (Michael York), also starring Gérard Depardieu.

 Young Blades is an American/Canadian television series that aired on PAX in 2005.
 The series serves as a sequel to the novels, centered on the son of d'Artagnan, played by Tobias Mehler.

 A series adapted for Korean history aired in 2014.

 Animation

-Walt Disney Productions produced a Silly Symphony cartoon called, Three Blind Mouseketeers, which is loosely based on the novel in 1936, in which the characters are depicted as anthropomorphic animals.
+Walt Disney Productions produced a Silly Symphony cartoon in 1936 called, Three Blind Mouseketeers, which is loosely based on both the novel and the nursery rhyme "Three Blind Mice", in which the characters are depicted as anthropomorphic animals.

 A two-part adaptation aired on The Famous Adventures of Mr. Magoo, with Magoo portraying D'Artagnan.

 The Three Musketeers was a series of animated shorts produced by Hanna-Barbera as part of The Banana Splits Comedy-Adventure Hour and The Banana Splits & Friends show.

 The Three Musketeers was a Hanna-Barbera animated special from 1973.
 It was part of the 1970s-80s CBS anthology series Famous Classic Tales that was produced by Hanna-Barbera's Australian division and often aired around the holidays between Thanksgiving and New Year's Day.

 Dogtanian and the Three Muskehounds is a 1981 Spanish–Japanese anime adaptation, where the characters are anthropomorphic dogs.
 A sequel, The Return of Dogtanian, was released in 1989 by BRB Internacional, Thames Television and Wang Film Productions.
 Set 10 years after the original, it is loosely based on the novel The Vicomte de Bragelonne.
 A key difference between the two Dogtanian adaptions and Dumas' novel is that the character traits of Athos and Porthos were interchanged, making Athos the extrovert and Porthos the secretive noble of the group.

 In 1989, Gakken produced a new anime adaptation called The Three Musketeers Anime, this time with human characters, which features several departures from the original.

-Albert the Fifth Musketeer is a 1994 French animated series featuring a new musketeer, the titular Albert.
+Albert the Fifth Musketeer is a 1994 French-British animated series featuring a new musketeer, the titular Albert.

 Mickey, Donald, Goofy: The Three Musketeers, a direct-to-video animated movie produced by Walt Disney Pictures and the Australian office of DisneyToon Studios, directed by Donovan Cook and released on 17 August 2004.

 The Backyardigans had a 2009 episode in its third season by the name of The Two Musketeers; a third musketeer joins by the end of the episode.

-A Barbie adaption of the tale by the name of Barbie and the Three Musketeers was released in 2009.
+A Barbie adaptation of the tale by the name of Barbie and the Three Musketeers was released in 2009.

+A new CGI children's animated series The 3 Musketeers will be focus on a female-lead version rather than the regular male lead which will be produced by Mediawan's French animation company Method Animation and Italian production company Palomar.
+Mediawan previously produced the live action two-part film saga under their film production company Chapter 2.